different-ai/file-organizer-2000/README.md

 # AI File Organizer 2000

-An Obsidian Plugin that uses AI to help you keep your files organized.
-It tags, renames, and moves files to the most appropriate folders in your vault.
+File Organizer 2000 is an Obsidian plugin that uses AI to keep your files organized.
+It tags, renames, and moves files to the right folders in your vault.
+It also lets you create AI templates to format your notes with custom prompts.

+🆕 Also features what we believe is the most advanced AI Chat for Obsidian.